 If you are experiencing symptoms of a multiple origin, it will likely be best to go with the one that is presenting with the most symptoms, while keeping in mind your predominant dosha type and the current season.
-For example if one is experiencing acid reflux, loose stools and cranky hunger but also occasional gas and bloating, they should go with a Pitta-soothing diet and the other Tikshna Agni recommendations above, especially if they are of a Pitta nature and it is in the late spring or summer season.
+For example if you are experiencing acid reflux, loose stools, and cranky hunger but also occasional gas and bloating, you should likely go with a Pitta-soothing diet and the other Tikshna Agni recommendations listed above, especially if you are of a Pitta nature and it is in the late spring or summer season.

 IMPORTANT NOTE: If you are suffering from chronic, severe digestion issues, it is always best to seek personal treatment with a knowledgeable Ayurvedic practitioner.